Pauline Tantot Shows Off Booty & Tanned Bod In Topless Bedroom Pic

 “I can’t take my eyes of these sheets,” joked another follower.

 In addition to this update, Pauline posted another set of images a couple of days ago.
-These photos showcased her derriere yet again.
-Except this time, she posed in front of a kitchen counter.
+These photos showcased her derriere yet again except this time, she posed in front of a kitchen counter.

 The first shot was of Tantot popping her right foot while only wearing a thong and a white crop top.
 She faced her back to the camera, so fans got a good look at her curves.
-She wore her hair down, and placed both of her hands on the counter in front of her.
+She wore her hair down and placed both of her hands on the counter in front of her.

 A second shot showed Pauline from the front, as she placed her hands on her forehead and tilted her head back.
 This photo revealed that her crop top had a small, cinch accent in the front.
 Her thong also featured glittering straps that read, “Love.”